bakpakin/Fennel/style.md

 rather than available for the whole file.

 Prefer constructing the module table at the bottom of the file rather than defining it at the top and adding to it as you go.
-Being able to look at one place and see everything that a module exports is great for readability.
+Rationale: being able to look at one place and see everything that a module exports is great for readability.

 If you export the bare minimum possible from your module, it will be easier to change implementation details in the future without breaking consumers of